voidnologo/shadowrun/_posts/2018-11-12-scrapyard_part1.md

 ---
 layout: post
-title: The Scrapyard Part 1: Creeping Through Garbage
+title: "The Scrapyard Part 1: Creeping Through Garbage"
 ---

 Our adventure began outside a loud and smelly scrap metal processing plant.
 Following the